 With predictive modeling outcomes, you’ll understand which households are ready to buy an EV (or any other product or service), who needs more education to proceed along the customer journey, who is simply not ready to adopt, and why.
 Moreover, you’ll get to find out your customers’ best communication channels and the kinds of messaging that will resonate with them most, so that targeted engagement can truly take place.

 If you’re ready to make it happen, we’d love to hear from you.
 Contact us here, sign up for our weekly e-newsletter, and be sure to follow us on LinkedIn, Twitter and Facebook!
-And please join us again next week when we’ll discuss Part 2 of the EV Readiness series: Emerging EV Buyers.
+Check out EV Readiness Part 2: Emerging EV Buyers and EV Readiness Part 3: Roadblocked EV Buyers to learn more about these customer segments.